 Experimental Procedure

+Experimental Procedure for P.SUPPL800 experiments

+Initially the experimenter should provide a written copy of the experiment instructions to the listeners.
+When the listeners have acknowledged that they understand the instructions, they will be presented with a practice session to rate the preliminary conditions.
+After the practice session has been completed, the experimenter should ask if there are any questions.
+Only questions about the rating procedures or the meaning of the instructions should be answered.
+Any technical questions on matters such as the experimental methodology or details of the types of distortions they are rating must not be answered.

 Results and Analysis

 On completion of the experiments, the LLs must provide the raw voting data to the GAL for the purpose of performing a global analysis.
 The raw voting data for each experiment shall be delivered in the spreadsheet provided by the GAL for that purpose.